-- 1. Open the expansion tank cover. - 2.
-Place the hose from the coolant pump in an empty container. - 3.
-Connect the pump to the draining nipple in the cylinder block.
+- 1. Open the expansion tank cap. - 2.
+Place the hose from the coolant pump in an empty container.

+- 3. Connect the pump to the draining nipple in the cylinder block.
 See illustration. - 4.
 Connect the pump's 2 cable terminals to the battery's negative and positive terminal.
 Make sure that the drainage starts.
-If draining does not start: Change the position of the cable terminals. - 5.
+If the drainage does not starY: Change the position of the cable terminals. - 5.
 Repeat the procedure at the cooling system's lowest drainage point.
 The location of the lowest drainage point on the engine may differ depending on engine application.